Christine Siddoway

 Christine Siddoway is an American Antarctic researcher, best known for her work on the geology and tectonics of the Ford Ranges in western Marie Byrd Land.
-Other discoveries relate to preserved records of continental-interior sedimentation during the Sturtian glaciation, Cryogenian Period, in Rodinia, and evidence of a reduced Pliocene extent of the West Antarctic ice sheet, based upon investigation of clasts transported to/deposited in deep water by Ice rafting in the Amundsen Sea.
+Other discoveries relate to preserved records of continental-interior sedimentation during the Sturtian glaciation, Cryogenian Period, in Rodinia, and evidence of a reduced Pliocene extent of the West Antarctic ice sheet, based upon investigation of clasts transported to/deposited in deep water by ice rafting in the Amundsen Sea.

 Early life and education

 Siddoway completed her undergraduate education at Carleton College in 1984.
-Siddoway received a master's degree in 1987 from the University of Arizona, then attended the University of California, Santa Barbara where she earned her Ph.D in 1995.
+Siddoway received a master's degree in 1987 from the University of Arizona, then attended the University of California, Santa Barbara where she earned her PhD in 1995.
 Her dissertation focused on the only known gneiss dome in Antarctica, in the Fosdick Mountains, Marie Byrd Land.
-As graduate student, she began the first of a series of studies in the Fosdick Metamorphic Complex in Marie Byrd Land with her PhD advisor and project principal investigator Bruce Luyendyk.
+As a graduate student, she began the first of a series of studies in the Fosdick Metamorphic Complex in Marie Byrd Land with her PhD advisor and project principal investigator Bruce Luyendyk.

 Career and impact

-Siddoway's career includes 11 field research seasons in Antarctica since 1989, plus additional funded laboratory projects.
-The central issue was when and how mid crustal rocks found in the Fosdick Metamorphic Complex became exhumed.
-Her work demonstrated a role for doming, anatexis, and intrusion, within a regional context of right lateral strike slip—leading to a model of rapid exhumation via transtension rather than orthogonal extension as in a core complex.
-That had been the working model but it proved to be incorrect when a detachment fault of a core complex was later found.
-She continued to refine the fundamentals of the process of gneiss dome emplacement authoring a special publication on that topic with the Fosdick range as a type model.
+Siddoway's career includes 12 field research seasons in Antarctica since 1989, plus additional Polar Programs research that entailed laboratory and geospatial work.
+During initial work in Marie Byrd Land, the central issue was when and how mid crustal rocks found in the Fosdick Metamorphic Complex became exhumed.
+Her work demonstrated a role for doming, anatexis, and intrusion, within a regional context of right lateral strike slip—leading to a model of rapid exhumation via transtension rather than an orthogonal extension as in a core complex.
+The detachment fault of the core complex, when found, was discovered to display dextral oblique striae and constrictional fabrics She continued to refine the fundamentals of the process of gneiss dome emplacement authoring a special publication on that topic by the Fosdick range as a type model.
 An outgrowth of the early work explored the Fosdick Mountains gneiss dome as a repository of information about crustal differentiation leading to stabilization of the landmass of Marie Byrd Land within the Antarctic continent.